 Vine ripened kiwi has the best flavor but does not store well when ripe.
 Commercial kiwi harvesting occurs all at once, but the home gardener may very well be harvesting kiwi sporadically beginning in late September.
 Softness of the kiwi fruit is not always the best indicator of readiness.
 Unlike some other fruits, kiwi ripens after it has been removed from the vine.

 When harvesting kiwi, handle with care, as they bruise easily and damaged fruit has a limited storage life.
 To harvest kiwi, snap the stem at the base of the fruit.
 Again, softness is not a great determiner for readiness.
 Size, date and when in doubt, cut open a fruit to access the seeds inside — when seeds are black, it is time for kiwi fruit harvest.
 Remove the larger fruit when harvesting kiwi and allow the smaller to remain on the vine and attain some size.

 Information on Kiwi Storage

-Kiwi storage can last some time…up to 4-6 months at 31-32 degrees F!
+Kiwi storage can last some time — up to four to six months at 31-32 F. (-5-0 C.).
 Provided the fruit is kept chilled and away from other ripe fruit, which gives off ethylene gas and may hasten the demise of the ripening kiwis.
 To store kiwi, chill the fruit as soon as possible after picking and store at a high humidity.
 The colder the temperature for kiwi storage, the longer the kiwis keep.

 The kiwi will be ripe and ready to eat once it is soft to the touch.
 Eat immediately, as the soft kiwi does not last very long.